Family Supports Waiver

 - Workplace Assistance

-To apply, first, go to your local Bureau of Developmental Disabilities Services District Office.
+To apply, go to your local Bureau of Developmental Disabilities Services District Office.
 There are 8 BDDS District Offices throughout the State.
 It is helpful to apply as soon as you identify a need for waiver services.

 After certification, the provider must enroll as an Indiana Health Coverage Programs provider.
 Visit the IHCP Become a Provider webpage for more information about that process.
 Note that some providers also offer nonwaiver services within the IHCP.
 These providers are issued two unique provider identification numbers for billing purposes - one for waiver billing and one for nonwaiver billing.
 Providers must submit claims using the provider ID number that corresponds to the services rendered and entered on the claim.
-The waiver services that can be provided to the FSW Waiver member are limited to those listed on the member’s individualized POC/NOA.
+The waiver services that can be provided to the FSW member are limited to those listed on the member’s individualized POC/NOA.

-For more information about providing FSW Waiver services see the Division of Disability and Rehabilitative Services Home and Community-Based Services Waivers provider reference module and the Home and Community-Based Services Billing Guidelines provider reference module.
+For more information about providing FSW services see the Division of Disability and Rehabilitative Services Home and Community-Based Services Waivers provider reference module and the Home and Community-Based Services Billing Guidelines provider reference module.